Fortress of Trento: The fortress in the pre-war period (1900–1914)

 Also during the same period, Doss Trento was also closed to civilians because of the presence of important military infrastructure: an ammunition factory and depot, barracks, pigeon station, depots, and a battery facing the city whose purpose was also to act as a deterrent for possible riots in the city.
 Today, few traces remain of all the structures on Doss Trento because it was decided in the Fascist era to erase all visible traces of Trento's Habsburg past.
 However, some secondary, and therefore less visible, works were spared in order to change their purpose: the ammunition depot served as a pavilion for the National Historical Museum of the Alpini; some underground storage rooms were also preserved and used as anti-aircraft shelters during World War II; the access portal with its pedestrian access guard post from Piedicastello is also still there.

 The division into sectors

 Map of the fortress with the location of permanent structures and their division into sectors.

-Also in the same period, in order to better define the competencies of each fortification and rationalize the units to be assigned to it, the territory surrounding the city of Trent was divided into sectors with the city district corresponding roughly to the urban belt at the center.
+Also in the same period, to better define the competencies of each fortification and rationalize the units to be assigned to it, the territory surrounding the city of Trent was divided into sectors with the city district corresponding roughly to the urban belt at the center.
 Initially there were 4 defensive sectors, later the number of sectors increased to 5.
 This division remained in effect until 1914, when the number of sectors became 7.
-To these was added the Sperre Tenna (Tenna Barrage) comprising forts Tenna and Col de le Bene in Valsugana, and in 1915 the new underground fort Busa Grande (Ersatzwerk Busa Grande) to replace the antiquated fort Col de le Bene.
+To these was added the Sperre Tenna (Tenna Barrage) comprising forts Tenna and Col de le Bene in Valsugana, and in 1915 the new underground Busa Grande (Ersatzwerk Busa Grande) to replace the antiquated fort Colle delle benne.

 These sectors, each divided into several subgroups, were numbered counterclockwise starting from the southeast.